Allowing passive investors to take a more active approach to ownership. The majority of our FGR funds now incorporate engagement.

 We believe the long-term financial success of our clients and shareholders is dependent upon a healthy global environment, a stable society and well-functioning companies.
 By engaging on behalf of our investors, we can help make changes to organizations to promote a positive, long-term approach, one that is better for financial performance, and better for society as a whole.?

 Through active ownership and engagement, investors have persuaded numerous publicly held companies to:

-Signup to receive timely insights and thought leadership.
+Sign up to receive insights and thought leadership.